jlangch/venice/README.md

 ## REPL

-Venice comes with a simple REPL.
+Venice comes with a REPL.

 Start the REPL with `java -jar venice-1.3.4.jar -colors`